The case of HD 106906 debris disc: A binary's revenge: Variations and Implications: A Discussion

 \section{Variations and Implications: A Discussion}

-Here we explore modeling assumptions and physical scenarios which put the results above in dialogue with previous on HD 106906, allow comments on the vertical structure of disc, explore impact of collisional evolution, and consider dynamics over uncertainties in planet's orbit.
-In other words, as the title says, variations on the fiducial setup with implications for observables, of the disc, but also constraints on the planet's orbit.
+Here, we revisit modeling assumptions and explore physical scenarios through which we put the results above in dialogue with previous work, assess implications for disc observables (asymmetries and vertical structure in particular), improve constraints on the planet's orbit, and highlight the broad applicability of Laplace surface dynamics.

-\subsection{Binary Off}
+\subsection{Binary off}

-Neglecting the binary's quadrupole, as was mistakenly done in earlier studies, exposes the disc to the planets onslaught, with effects manifest over the full extent of the disc (extent which is still hierarchical enough to fall under secular dynamical considerations):
+Neglecting the binary's quadrupole, as was mistakenly done in earlier studies, exposes the disc to the planet's onslaught with effects manifest over the full extent of the disc (extent which is still hierarchical enough to fall under secular dynamical considerations):

 \begin{enumerate}